davidshq/miqa-notes/quick-references/quick-reference-django.md

 The following would update all Setting objects to have the FK for group set to the one specified below:
 `Setting.objects.update(group='4807c3eb-7cb9-41b7-a7ac-115ab3be913f')`

-# Export Data for Model from MIQA
+# Import/Export Data for Model from/to MIQA
 NOTE: The app name is not `miqa` or `miqa.core` but `core`.
 You can verify this by executing `Project._meta.app_label` in the Django shell.

+## Export
 `docker-compose run --rm django ./manage.py dumpdata core.Setting > setting.json`

 NOTE: Review the file once the export is done to ensure no extra text was included by the dump.
 Also recommend using a JSON prettifier to make the export readable.

+## Import
+`docker-compose run --rm django ./manage.py loaddata setting.json`

 # Compare Default vs Current Django Settings
 `python manage.py diffsettings`